 The Master of Arts in Biblical Counseling is a degree program that prepares students for a wide variety of biblical guidance ministries in local churches.
 Students in this program will develop the skills to serve as chaplains or on a local church staff with responsibilities for counseling, pastoral care, and family ministries.
 In this program, you’ll learn from counselors who grant a uniquely constitutive role to Scripture, to the gospel of God in Christ, and to his Church.
-Students will be equipped to bring the wisdom of God’s Word, the hope and power of his gospel, and the unique relevance of the church community into the care and cure of souls, the restoration of broken people, and their marriages and families.
+Students will be equipped to bring the wisdom of God’s word, the hope and power of his gospel, and the unique relevance of the church community into the care and cure of souls, the restoration of broken people, and the healing of marriages and families.

 • Available as Distance Learning